nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Expected: Will list 20 anime series according to the most popular anime ratings.

     4. Test case: `browse -s rating -o asc` <br/>
-    Expected: Will list 20 anime series from the lowest rated anime series.
+    Expected: Will list 20 anime series from the lowest rated anime series (Ascending order).

     5. Other incorrect commands to try:
         1.  `browse -s alpha`
-        2.  `browse -p x` (where x is a negative number, a word, or an additional parameter)
+        2.  `browse -p x` (where x is a negative number, a word, or an additional parameter.)
         3.  `browse -s name -s rating`
         4.  `browse ---`
         5.  `browse -s rating-o asc`
 <br/>

-### D.x: Search by name
+### D.19: Search by name
-1. Finding an anime series with `search` feature
+1. Finding an anime series with `search` feature.
     1. Prerequisite:  None.

     2. Test case: `search -n Mushi` <br/>
     Expected: Will return anime with the keyword 'Mushi'.
-In this case it would return MUSHI-SHI.
+In this case it would return 'MUSHI-SHI'.

     3. Test case: `search -n MUSHI-` <br/>
     Expected: Will return anime with the keyword 'MUSHI-'.
-In this case it would return MUSHI-SHI.
+In this case it would return 'MUSHI-SHI'.

     4. Other incorrect commands to try:
         1.  `search`